-Full-time candidates (2 year Master's): not more than 4 years of the special circumstances and a strong and reasoned case showing that completion can reasonably be expected within a further 12 month period.
+Full-time candidates (2 year Master's): not more than 4 years reasoned case, showing that completion can reasonably be expected within a further 12 month period.

 Distance Learning candidates: not more than 2 years longer than the scheme duration, up to a maximum of 7 years.